 To ensure we protect the safety and health of our patients and staff, we have implemented some changes to protect everyone in our clinic.

-When you make your appointment, please let us know if you have travelled overseas in the last 14 days OR been in contact in the last 14 days before illness onset with a confirmed case of COVID-19.
+When you make your appointment, you will be asked if you are full vaccinated.
+If you are not (if you are only partially vaccinated or unvaccinated), you will be asked to return a negative COVID-19 test result within 48 hours of your appointment and show proof of negative result upon your arrival at the clinic.
+Please also let us know if you have travelled overseas in the last 14 days OR been in contact in the last 14 days before illness onset with a confirmed case of COVID-19.
 We also need to know if you have experienced any flu-like symptoms, including a fever, sore throat, a cough or shortness of breath.
 If you develop these symptoms, after you make your appointment, please call us to discuss your options prior to attending the clinic.

-When you arrive at the clinic, we ask that you keep your mask on while inside and implement safe social distancing, maintaining at least 1.5m distance between you and any other person in the clinic, as well as practise strict hand hygiene, ensuring you use our hand sanitiser that will be provided upon your arrival.
+When you arrive at the clinic, we ask that you keep your mask on while inside and implement safe social distancing, maintaining at least 1.5m distance between you and any other person in the clinic, as well as practice strict hand hygiene, ensuring you use our hand sanitiser that will be provided upon your arrival.
 These measures have been implemented to ensure we can maintain the safety and health of our patients and our staff, so it is vital we are not complacent.

 Please check back on this page for any updates regarding our services and we invite you to call the clinic if you have any questions or concerns.